 Conflict, while unpleasant, is something we will all face multiple times over the course of our careers.
 Though conflict is inherently negative, when managed effectively it can actually yield productive conversations and personal growth.
 Because conflict at work is inevitable, it is best to know how to manage conflict by having some strategies at your disposal so that you can resolve conflict quickly and get back to focusing on your goals.
 Your ability to manage conflict will provide a lot of value to your team as so many employees lack this skill and often don’t know how to express themselves professionally and respectfully when they are experiencing a high degree of emotion.
 Knowing how to manage conflict is a great way to practice emotional intelligence at work.
 Whether you’re a manager or a team member, having the right conflict management techniques at your disposal will give you simple, actionable steps to take so you can resolve these unpleasant, unavoidable situations.

-Tim Dorton will serve as the Leadership Architect and Director of New Horizons Learning Group’s Center for Leadership Development and Advisory Services.
+Tim Dorton will serve as the Leadership Architect and Director of The Center for Leadership Development and Advisory Services.
 In this role, Dorton will oversee the Center for Leadership and Development’s sales initiatives and foster strategic partnerships with Fortune 500 clients for the promotion of the Leadership & Development Advisory Services.